Yenis/movie-preview-web-app/README.md

 ### API

-The following API is used to fetch data: https://developers.themoviedb.org/3/getting-started/introduction
+The following API is used to fetch data:\
+https://developers.themoviedb.org/3/getting-started/introduction

-You will need to register to obtain an API key in order to use this app.
+You will need to register to obtain an API key in order to use this app.\
-Place it within a .env file in the root directory of this project.
+Place it within a .env file in the root directory of this project.\
+TMDB_API_KEY=>>>Your API key<<<

 ## Learn More